October 7, 2016 by Ed Kennedy

 While it is important to get a good brand name right at the start – and doing so can save you a ton of trouble with re-registrations and money (like reprinting promotion materials) down the road – its also true you can change your brand name as you go on.

 This is evidenced by even established and global brands like Google who’ve in recent times sought to trade as Alphabet, as well as Facebook emerging from its originally name The Facebook.

 So, try to pick a name at the start that works for you, and is one that you can keep long term.
 If you’re spending so much time trying to come up with a name that it actually prevents you from making progress with actually starting and selling in your business?
 Then pick one and run.

 Its great you’ve found a name you like for your new soda business, it’s highly problematic if that name is Coca-Cola.
 While you cannot anticipate every challenge that arises going forward – and you there are many businesses with similar names but who don’t clash as they trade in different fields – even if you can do so, a prominent name that is also shared by others can be a headache from a marketing point of view.

 So, rather than need have a WWF war over Apples and Apple, seek to ensure you’ve a unique business name at the start.
-Do this as you pick a name that’s simple, a eye-catching if offensive, and fit-for-expansion (as needed), and you’ll be set to build strong with it for the long term.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+Do this as you pick a name that’s simple, a eye-catching if offensive, and fit-for-expansion (as needed), and you’ll be set to build strong with it for the long term.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01